 Hello, my loyal true crime readers!
-I’m excited to present a guest post by Of Myth and Mercy: a new and exciting true crime podcast.
+I’m excited to present a guest post by Of Myth and Mercy podcast.
 Alice and Cassandra host this biweekly podcast that covers obscure cases, missing persons, and underreported crimes, like the unsolved Noida double murders explored below.
 They aim to shine a light on cases that haven’t received the attention that they deserve.

 Enjoy the guest post ~ Christine